Bitcoin-InnovationHub/old/README.md

-# Hydra
+# Bitcoin InnovationHub

-Marketing site template for Jekyll.
-Browse through a [live demo](https://proud-alligator.cloudvent.net/).
+The place to promote your Bitcoin projects.
+Where thinkers and makers team up to shape the future of a Bitcoin-based economy.
+Pitch your Bitcoin-only projects via GitHub Repositories which will then be hosted on this website to attract committed fellows.
+If you want to become a supporting fellow, browse through the listed  projects Browse through a [live demo](https://proud-alligator.cloudvent.net/).
 Increase the web presence of your brand with this configurable theme.

 ![Hydra template screenshot](images/_screenshot.png)